transloadit/uppy/website/src/docs/form.md

 permalink: docs/form/
 ---

-Form plugin collects metadata from any specified `<form>` element, right before Uppy begins uploading/processing files.
-And then optionally appends results back to the form.
-Currently the appended result is a stringified version of a [`result`](docs/uppy/#uppy-upload) returned from `uppy.upload()` or `complete` event.
+The Form plugin collects metadata from any specified `<form>` element, right before Uppy begins uploading/processing files, and then optionally appends results back to the form.
+Currently, the appended result is a stringified version of a [`result`](docs/uppy/#uppy-upload) returned from `uppy.upload()` or `complete` event.

 ```js
 const Form = require('@uppy/form')